 In \emph{proof complexity}, a central problem is to prove that certain propositional tautologies need extremely lengthy proofs, even in very powerful proof systems.
-An important work of Cook and Rechow~\cite{CR1979} showed that such proof complexity lower bounds, provided we are able to show them for every propositional proof system, would separate the complexity classes $\NP$ and $\coNP$, and in turn, also $\P$ from $\NP$.
+An important work of Cook and Reckhow~\cite{CR1979} showed that such proof complexity lower bounds, provided we are able to show them for every propositional proof system, would separate the complexity classes $\NP$ and $\coNP$, and in turn, also $\P$ from $\NP$.
 Closure of a class under factoring is another way of saying that multiples of hard polynomials from the class remain hard (more generally, one can study the complexity of ideals~\cite{Gro2020}).
 Using such hard multiples, Forbes, Shpilka, Tzameret, and Wigderson~\cite{FSTW2021} showed lower bounds against certain algebraic proof systems.
-For more about proof complexity, see~\cite{Kra1995,Juk2012,Kra2019}.
+For more about proof complexity, see~ \cite{Kra1995,Juk2012,Kra2019,AF2022,HLT24,BLRS2025,LuST26}.

-Polynomial factorization also has applications to various other problems in mathematics, such as derandomizing Noether's Normalization Lemma~\cite{Mul2017}, the primary decomposition of polynomial ideals~\cite{GTZ1988}, and isomorphism of algebras~\cite{KS2006a,IKRS2012}.
-In cryptography, polynomial factorization is often used as a subroutine—for example, in index calculus algorithms and public-key encryption \cite[Chapter 3]{MvV1997}, and in factoring integers \cite{Bre2000}.
-Polynomial factorization algorithms—and the tools developed alongside them—have proven invaluable in the cryptanalysis of lattice-based schemes~\cite{NV2010} as well as post-quantum cryptosystems~\cite{DPS2020}.
+Polynomial factorisation also has applications to various other problems in mathematics, such as derandomising Noether's Normalisation Lemma~\cite{Mul2017}, the primary decomposition of polynomial ideals~\cite{GTZ1988}, and isomorphism of algebras~\cite{KS2006a,IKRS2012}.
+In cryptography, polynomial factorisation is often used as a subroutine, for example, in index calculus algorithms and public-key encryption \cite[Chapter 3]{MvV1997}, and in factoring integers \cite{Bre2000}.
+Polynomial factorisation algorithms, and the tools developed alongside them, have proven invaluable in the cryptanalysis of lattice-based schemes~\cite{NV2010} as well as post-quantum cryptosystems~\cite{DPS2020}.